×

 When we asked people living in the Dominican Republic what life is like and how people spend their time, they said:

 "I found that in the city, most people are just trying to make a living.
 Family is also very important.
-The weekends are meant for socializing," wrote one member in Santo Domingo.
+The weekends are meant for socializing," explained one expat living in Santo Domingo, Dominican Rep.

 View More Answers